The Institute of Bible Doctrine

-As deity God can have nothing to do with sin except condemn and punish it (1 John 3:5; Jam.
+As deity, God can have nothing to do with sin except condemn and punish it (1 John 3:5; Jam.
 1:13).
-The humanity (body) of Jesus Christ was the target for our sins, not the deity of Jesus Christ.
-This was first prophesied in scripture in Genesis 3:15, “her seed” (the KJV even uses capitals: “her SEED”) referring to the humanity of Jesus Christ.
+The humanity (specifically, the body) of Jesus Christ was the target for our sins, not the deity of Jesus Christ.
+This was first prophesied in scripture in Genesis 3:15, “her seed” (the KJV even uses capitals: “her SEED”) referring to the future coming of the humanity of Jesus Christ.

 “And I will put enmity between you and the woman, and between your seed and her seed; He will bruise your head, and you shall bruise His heel.”
 (Gen 3:15 )